SpyceTewan/portal2-workshop-vmf/README.md

 Please note that you will be missing some assets and instances.
 The assets can be extracted from the BSP if needed.
 If you need one of the instances, just ask me.

-The VMFs for [Portal: Revolution](https://discord.gg/zrSVsM7) will probably also be published when released:
+The VMFs for [Portal: Revolution](https://discord.gg/zrSVsM7) will probably also be published when the mod is released